Merovius/shellex/README.md

 be really easy.

 So, this is the early prototype.
-It is usable and should already work and be usefull, but much is not working yet.
+It is usable and should already work and be useful, but much is not working yet.
 I hope this time I will continue the work for longer ;)